 The rationalist in me is almost completely satisfied that this is nothing more than extended wish-fulfillment, built on fears of mortality and perverted grief.
 The ambiguity of existence after the organs of perception have ceased to function groundlessly serves to fan the flames of speculation.

 At one point in my life I would have had no more reason to believe one account of the afterlife over another.
 However, after being involved in a horrendous commercial shipping accident in which I was seriously injured, I am rethinking my stance.
 I was a union worker on a barge based in New Orleans when a tanker collided with my vessel and changed my life forever.
-During my hospital stay I had long conversations with my New Orleans maritime lawyer about not only my case, but also philosophical discussions related to death and the afterlife.
+During my hospital stay I had long conversations with my legal information source – my New Orleans maritime lawyer about not only my case, but also philosophical discussions related to death and the afterlife.
 Some of our talks were about the case and money, of course.
 How he would be paid, what was the process of dealing with insurance companies, will the case go to trial, and what type of settlement was he pushing for?
 He worked on a contingency, would take 33% of the settlement, plans on going to court if the insurance companies did not pay out at least $xx which he estimated I would need as I would not be working for quite a while and would need extensive reconstructive surgery and rehab.
 A close call with death does a lot to change your perspective on everything, including thoughts about an afterlife.

 Our discussions about the afterlife were far more convoluted and abstract. and so though I find it the most plausible possibility, I have no real reason for my relative certainty that the only thing after life is oblivion.
 Therefore, I must admit the possibility that there is something after this life…but what?